aakashdeep0110/aksh-demo/README.md

 # aksh-demo
-This is my frist git repository.
+This is my first git repository.
 Author :- Aakashdeep